 Domestic violence and abuse

-Harassment, stalking, rape, sexual assault, female genital mutilation, forced marriage and honour-based abuse are also types of domestic violence and abuse.
-Trafficking is abuse too - get help if you think you've been trafficked.
+Domestic violence and abuse can include harassment, stalking, female genital mutilation, forced marriage and honour-based abuse.
+It can also include trafficking - get help if you think you've been trafficked.

 If you are the victim of an abusive relationship, you might want to:

 - find somewhere safe to stay

 - stay in your home and get the person who is harming you to leave

 - get a court order to stop your abusive partner from harming or threatening you

 - get help from a charity or another organisation